What's coming up?

-Alongside Editor's Picks in the Voyager menu, you'll see that Voyager has been split into categories to make it easy to find what you're looking for.
-The sections include Travel, Nature, Culture, Sports, History and Education.
+Underneath the highlights section is the Voyager menu.
+It's split into categories to make it easy to find what you're looking for, and includes sections for Travel, Nature, Culture, Games, Street View and Education.
 There’s also a Layers category, which we'll get to later.

 Find your way around

 You progress through a Voyage by using the blue arrows to move forward or back.

 Any text or icon that appears in blue can also be clicked.
 Sometimes it's a link to more information and extra photos, other times it might add extra detail to the map.